Challenges to India’s digital payment scenario

 And the cumbersome dispute management process encourages them to not opt for digital payments.

-In some of the cases understanding the legal implications of the content that is more or less technical in nature can be difficult to comprehend for small and local merchants.
+In some cases understanding the legal implications of the content that is more or less technical in nature.
+Can be difficult to comprehend for small and local merchants.
 These reasons can reduce their trust in digital payments.

 Cyber fraud – One of the most important and fatal issues.
 According to a report, around 52% of people don’t know how to protect themselves from cyber fraud and crime.

-With the lack of public awareness and inadequate investments into security technology, people fell for cybercrimes, and thus it reduces their trust in digital payments.
+With the lack of public awareness and inadequate investments into security technology, people fell into cybercrimes.
+Thus it reduces their trust in digital payments.

 Tightening reforms, robust infrastructure, and quick disposition of fraud cases with strict penalties along with customer and merchant awareness can help to reduce cyber fraud.